 Our Work with Patient Organisations

-Patient organisations provide important support and information for the general public.
-They represent patient views and campaign for change on issues that affect the lives of patients and those that care for them.
-Patient groups often advocate on behalf of patients’ interests and help them to communicate their concerns.
+Patient organisations play a vital role in Irish health: as well as providing accurate information and support for patients in Ireland, they also act as representatives for patients and ensure their voices are heard and needs are understood.
+Patient groups campaign for change on issues that affect the lives of patients and those that care for them.
 Some also carry out vital research into the causes and potential treatments for specific conditions.

-In Ireland, we work with a wide range of patient organisations in disease areas such as asthma, cancer, diabetes and migraine.
-In 2013, we provided support to AIDS West, the Asthma Society of Ireland, the Marie Keating Foundation and the Parkinson’s Association of Ireland, amongst others.
+In Ireland, we work with a wide range of patient organisations in disease areas such as asthma, COPD, HIV, meningitis and migraine.
 We are proud to work with these organisations to better the outcomes for their members.
-GSK and patient groups share a common concern, namely that the healthcare system should focus on treating and managing disease and ensuring patients have access to quality information and support for their illness.
-Our interest in patient advocacy is about supporting the voice of patients and ensuring a comprehensive healthcare debate, where all stakeholders’ views are brought to the fore.
+GSK and patient groups share a common concern that the healthcare system should focus on preventing, treating and managing disease, and that patients should have access to high quality medicines, services and information on their illness.